Benefit for caring for minors suffering from cancer or other serious diseases

 This benefit will be suspended:

-- During the periods resting because of maternity and paternity.
+- During periods of maternity and paternity leave.

-- In cases of risk during pregnancy and risk during the natural breastfeeding.
+- In cases of risk during pregnancy and risk during breastfeeding.

 - In the event of alternation for the receipt of the benefit between progenitors, adoptive or foster parents.

-General, when the reduction of working time arises with any suspension cause of the working relationship.
+In general, when the reduction of working hours concurs with any cause of suspension of the employment relationship.

 - For the full return to work or total resumption of the work activity by the beneficiary.